Capture of Abbasabad

-The Capture of Abbasabad - the siege and capture by Russian troops of the Persian fortress Abbasabad, in the Nakhichevan Khanate, during the Russo-Persian War of 1826-1828 The siege lasted from July 13 to 19 July, during which Russian troops defeated the Persian troops of the crown prince Abbas-Mirza.
+The Capture of Abbasabad was the siege and capture by Russian troops of the Persian fortress Abbasabad, in the Nakhichevan Khanate, during the Russo-Persian War of 1826–1828.
+The siege lasted from July 13 to 19 July, during which Russian troops defeated the Persian troops of the crown prince Abbas-Mirza.
 Soon after this, the fortress capitulated.

 Background

 In March 1827, infantry general Paskevich took command of the Separate Caucasian Corps and the administration of the Caucasian Territory.

 In April 1827, having besieged Erivan, Paskevich moved down the Araks to take Nakhichevan and the Abbas-Abad fortress, take possession of the Nakhichevan Khanate and thus thereby depriving the Erivan garrison of the opportunity to receive any help from this side.
 14 battalions, 14 squadrons, 6 Cossack semi-regiments and 42 guns were assigned for the campaign to Nakhichevan.

 On June 21, the main forces of the detachment set out on a campaign and a few days later captured Nakhichevan without a fight.
 In order not to leave an enemy fortress on his communications when advancing to Tavriz, Paskevich had to take Abbas-Abad.
 An additional factor was the opportunity to lure Abbas Mirza, who was standing with his army in a fortified camp beyond the Araks, 56 versts south of the fortress, into battle in the field, if he rushed to the aid of the besieged fortress.

 After reconnaissance July 13, the siege of Abbas-Abad was begun, siege trenches were dug and several batteries were erected.
 July 15 artillery made gaps in the stone fence of the fortress.
 July 16 siege work approached the fortress by 165 steps, but Paskevich received news that Abbas Mirza was moving with a 40,000-strong army to help the besieged, and the siege work was discontinued.
 Leaving 3.5 battalions and 28 guns to cover the siege work and to guard warehouses in Nakhichevan, Paskevich decided with all the other troops (all cavalry, 8 infantry battalions and several field guns) to go forward and attack the enemy himself.